akmistry/akmistry.github.io/content/posts/2022-10-17-sparsearray.md

 What's interesting is the performance between the two array implementations.
-Even though the only difference is that indices and values are split into separate arrays, for memory savings, there is a very noticable gap in performance.
+Even though the only difference is that indices and values are split into separate arrays, for memory savings, there is a very noticeable gap in performance.

 ## Profiling